Techtonica/curriculum/projects/eventonica-react/eventonica-express-backend.md

 1. Stop your `eventonica-api` app and restart.  `http://localhost:3000` should now show your new message.

+1. `.gitignore` your `node_modules`.
+Push your project up to GitHub by creating a new repo there also called `eventonica-api`.
+Follow the directions on the page that include the first commit, etc.

 #### Create a new Events route

 1. Duplicate your `eventonica-api/routes/index.js` file and name it `eventonica-api/routes/events.js`.
 In this new file, change line 6 to say: